bhavantik/Email_Classifier/README.md

 # Email_Classifier
-Objective: Build an AI model to classify emails into different categories based on the content of the emails
+<b>Objective:</b> Build an AI model to classify emails into different categories based on the content of the emails
 Data: Please download the "A subset of about 1700 labelled email messages" from https://bailando.berkeley.edu/enron_email.html
 Procedure:

 •	Pre-process and clean the data

 •	Build a model to categorize them into the following classes

 1. Company Business, Strategy, etc. (elaborate in Section 3 [Topics])
 2. Purely Personal
 3. Personal but in professional context (e.g., it was good working with you)